-A lanky teen crouches beside a creek to collect a water sample in a vial from the creek's cool flow.
+A curious teen crouches beside a creek to collect a water sample in a vial from the creek's cool flow.
 He holds the sample up carefully next to a colour-coded chart to see how much Dissolved Oxygen is…

 This September, Wildsight is inviting Columbia Basin residents to camp, explore and learn with us along the Columbia River through two ‘Columbia River Conversations’ Field Tours designed around interactive learning.
 Participants will learn about the past, present and future of…